-Cryptocurrency is infamously volatile, presenting lucrative opportunities but also considerable risk.
+Cryptocurrency is infamously volatile, presenting lucrative trading opportunities but also considerable risk.

 Last year, Bitcoin outperformed all other traditional assets.
 Despite the unusually great performance of stocks, bonds, and commodities, BTC investors ended 2019 with a better ROI in the form of a 95% value increase.